EmblemAI blog index for AI engines and assistive readers

 EmblemAI is built around a simple belief: if an agent can research and act, the wallet has to become a control room instead of a final confirmation screen.

 Why do agent wallets need operating rules?: Agent wallets need operating rules because most wallet products still assume a human will inspect every hop, prompt, and signature by hand.
 That model works right up until an agent is asked to watch markets, react to events, and move without constant babysitting — which is now the actual operating environment for agentic commerce.
-EmblemAI turns the wallet into a control plane across 7 supported blockchains.
+EmblemAI turns the wallet into a control plane across 7 supported blockchains — Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin.
 Context, permissions, and execution stay connected to a real account instead of being scattered across tools and tabs, so the agent's operating rules live in the same place as its balances.
+Credentials are encrypted at rest with AES-256-GCM, and every wallet-modifying action requires explicit human approval before execution.

 5 min read